LucaFilipozzi/keycloak-extensions-prototype/README.md

 prototype of [keycloak][keycloak] extensions

-usage:
+## quick start

+To use this project:

-* build the JAR
+1. build the JAR
-* deploy the JAR into /path/to/keycloak/standalone/deployments/
+2. deploy the JAR into /path/to/keycloak/standalone/deployments/
-* use the authenticators in flows
+3. use the authenticators and mappers in flows and ampping rules

+## classes

+### authenticators

+The following authenticators are available:

+* BrowserAuthenticator
+* FirstBrokerAuthenticator
+* PostBrokerAuthenticator

+There's really no difference between them...
+I just wanted separate classes so that they are easily differentiatable in server logs.

+### mappers

+* PrototypeOIDCProtocolMapper
+* PrototypeSAMLProtocolMapper

+One's for OIDC and the other for SAML. :)

+## development

+1. make new authenticator or mapper classes
+2. register classes as follows:
+   1. authenticators go in `src/main/resources/META-INF/services/org.keycloak.authantication.AuthenticatorFactory`
+   2. mappers go in `src/main/resources/META-INF/services/org.keycloak.protocol.ProtocolMapper`
+3. add dependencies to `src/main/resources/META-INF/jboss-deployment-structure.xml`

+Note that it is not necessary to modify keycloak's `standalone.xml`: just deploy the JAR into deployments.

 ---
 Copyright (C) 2021 Luca Filipozzi.
 Some rights reserved.